ajmwagar/ufo/README.md

   - For controlling the drones using a keyboard checkout [mothership](https://github.com/ajmwagar/mothership)
 - Support other types of robotics/RCs, right now this crate is for RC Drones and Planes.
 This may change at a later date, but not right now.

+## Supported drones

+Right now `UFO` supports the following drones:
+- `JJRC H61`

+Feel free to implement controls for your own drone and submit it in a pull request.

 ## Installation and usage

 Add this to your `Cargo.toml`